top of page

 The verb 'overwhelm' has its etymological origins in Old English.
 It is a combination of two Old English words, 'ofor' meaning 'over' and 'hwealfan' meaning 'to turn over' or 'to capsize.'
 Originally, 'overwhelm' carried a literal sense of being overturned or submerged, often used in the context of boats or objects being swamped by water.
 Over time, the term evolved to describe the figurative act of overpowering or affecting someone or something in a way that is difficult to manage or control, much like a boat being swamped by waves.
 When someone is 'overwhelmed,' it signifies a feeling of being inundated or overburdened by emotions, responsibilities, or challenges.
 Therefore, the etymology of 'overwhelm' reflects its historical connection to the idea of being physically turned over or submerged, highlighting its role in describing the experience of being mentally or emotionally swamped, as conveyed by its linguistic heritage.

-Quiz: Find the meaning of overwhelm
+Quiz: Find the meaning of the verb overwhelm:

 Try Again!